iacopo-papalini/rubyMIX/README.md

 For example `run 3015` will execute the program until the instruction at 3015 location will be the next runnable instruction.

+### Running non interactively

+* launch `bin/mix -e /path/to/program`

+The runtime will assemble the specified program, initialize accordingly the virtual machine and run the program, sending the output to stdout.